The probability of an event occurring in gambling is expressed in terms of odds, and they can swing very quickly in any direction.

 The ability to understand odds and other strategies is critical to laying the foundation for online betting success.
 It’s only when you become proficient at odds, that it becomes second nature to calculate the expected return on a particular stake.
 You can then go on to compare your estimated figure with the bookmakers’ odds to identify the best value.

 One mistake that bettors make is to use past results as a predictor of future results.
 For example, one might factor in the win-loss-OT record of an NHL hockey team.
 Alternatively, a bettor might factor in that a team is on a hot winning streak of 8 consecutive games.
-These strategies are effectively backwards-looking and are not relevant to the upcoming match.
+These strategies are effectively backward-looking and are not relevant to the upcoming match.

 Making a prediction involves looking at future events and not the past, which is where probability comes into the picture.
 If you can determine the likelihood of an outcome, and compare your figure to the odds offered by bookmakers, you can then cherry-pick what you consider to be the best value.